 Rose B. Simpson, Duo Installation View, 2019.
 Courtesy of the artist and Jessica Silverman Gallery, San Francisco.
+Photo by John Wilson White.

 These can be purchased individually or together, therefore bestowing a weighted decision on the collector: "If someone buys one of them, they're responsible for the splitting of the work.
 To me, that adds to the conversation," she asserts.
 The twinness of the works is key; they are birthed together, but through circumstance have to navigate the world as solitary beings.